peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `
+Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.GetDecoderInput(input)` .
-          encoding.GetDecoderInput(input)
-        ` .
 If the object's class already has a GetDecoderInput method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>

- * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character nput stream.
-If the decoder returns -2 (indicating a decode error), the haracter input stream handles the error by returning a replacement haracter in its place.
+ * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>input</i>: Byte stream to convert into Unicode characters.